spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 |                 1 | 2019-04-23 18:10:57 | 2019-04-23 18:10:57 | application     |         0 | NULL         | NULL          | 2019-04-23 18:10:57 | NULL                  |                NULL |
 ```

-Spring Cloud Task allows us to change this setting using the `spring.cloud.task.name`.
-To do this we will add that property to our next execution as follows:
+Spring Cloud Task lets us change this setting by using the `spring.cloud.task.name`.
+To do so, we add that property to our next run, as follows:

 ```bash
 java -jar target/billsetuptask-0.0.1-SNAPSHOT.jar \